midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Lepucki:** No, no, my agent told me, “I think people might fetishize that one now that the current one is doing well, but no one will ever see this.”
 And I agreed, and she said, “I’m glad we could come to that agreement.”

-But in any case, I was planning to go to Ucross to revise <cite>The Book of Deeds</cite>, based on my previous agent’s notes.
+In any case, I was planning to go to Ucross to revise <cite>The Book of Deeds</cite>, based on my previous agent’s notes.
 But right before I left, my previous agent told me that she didn’t actually want to represent the book.
 So I had no agent and no revision notes.
-When I got to Ucross, I thought, Fuck, I’ll just take this writing exercise I have, which I had done with my students and which was a brainstorming exercise for a book that I knew I generally wanted to write.
+When I got to Ucross, I thought, <i>Fuck, I’ll just take this writing exercise I have</i>, which I had done with my students and which was a brainstorming exercise for a book that I knew I generally wanted to write.
 I was only ten days at Ucross, and I wrote about forty pages, which, until my second trip to Ucross, was the most I had ever written in a span of time like that.

 The exercise was Frida — I don’t think she had that name yet — but she had a turkey baster.
 The original prompt for the students was to have a character interact with an object they own that nobody else knows about.
 So I had given Frida a turkey baster.
 I had no idea where the turkey baster came from.
 Her husband was outside, and she was inside, and she had this turkey baster.
 Why?
 I knew that this was a couple in the future in some post-apocalyptic landscape, but that’s all I had, and I just kept writing.

 **Kiesling:** You said this was a book you generally wanted to write.
 So you had designs on writing a post-apocalyptic novel, always?

 **Lepucki:** Yes.
 From the beginning.
 I think there always ends up being a myth of how a novel comes to be — I’m still honing mine.
 But there were a few different things.
-One is that the phrase — it’s very pretentious — “post-apocalyptic domestic drama” popped into my mind, and I thought, That’s exciting.
+One is that the phrase — it’s very pretentious — “post-apocalyptic domestic drama” popped into my mind, and I thought, <i>That’s exciting</i>.

 **Kiesling:** Well, it works.
 That is, in fact, what you wrote.